uforia/MatterBot/README.md

 - Tested with Python 3.10+, although earlier Python 3 versions might work (test at your own discretion).
 Most modern distributions should be able to run this.
 - Make sure to install the Python requirements (see `requirements.txt`).
-- For GraphViz support (e.g. AttackMatrix API calls), you will need to install GraphViz for your distribution/OS.
+- For GraphViz support (e.g. AttackMatrix visual graph generation), you will need to install GraphViz for your distribution/OS.
 Make sure that it includes **GTS** *(GNU Triangulated Surface)* support.

 ### Mattermost